Vegan Mushroom Stuffing Recipe

 • Good sturdy glass mixing bowls are the best to me.
 This set is even from Anchor Hocking.

-So I hope we are all having Vegan Mushroom Stuffing in our homes this year.
+So I hope we are all having Mushroom Stuffing in our homes this year.
 I think it will become one of your perennial favorites too.

 I want to show you a picture of this vegan vegetable stuffing covered with vegan gravy.
 It sure was a pleasure enjoying this after I updated the photos.